CismonX/paleman/readme.md

 A Paleman instance consists of a number of processes called workers, which are mainly devided into three types:

-* HTTP Workers listen to HTTP requests from control panel, parse the request, and give commands to Task Workers.
+* Control Workers listen to HTTP requests from control panel, parse the request, and give commands to Task Workers.

-* Task Workers execute the tasks and send messages to WebSocket Worker.
+* Task Workers execute the tasks and send messages to Send Worker.
 They add new tasks, adjust or stop existing tasks according to the commands given by HTTP Workers.

-* WebSocket Workers recieve messages from Task Workers, and send them to the specified clients.
+* Send Workers recieve messages from Task Workers, and send them to the specified clients via WebSocket.

 Note that Channel servers and GlobalData servers are also workers, and they are used as agents for communication between processes.